 The General tab contains basic settings for the number of columns and rows, size, alignment, border thickness, and cell padding and spacing.

-The Advanced tab contains additional settings for background and border color, language direction and custom styling.
+The Advanced tab contains additional settings for the background and border color, language direction, and custom styling.

 The Table Row Properties and Table Cell Properties buttons apply settings specific to individual rows or cells, respectively.